Here’s an easy way to upgrade curtain rods to better suit your room’s decor! This is a super easy DIY that anybody can do!

 How to upgrade curtain rod finials

-Firstly, I purchased these finials (again, on clearance) from Bed Bath & Beyond.
-Originally, they were designed to be used with drapery holdbacks.
+I got mine on clearance.
+Originally, they were designed to be used with drapery tie backs.
 However, I thought they were a cool design and a departure from most finials I see with curtains.
-Fortunately, this pair only set me back $3.
-I made sure that the screws of my new holdback finials fit my curtain rod.
-I’m so glad they fit perfectly! 🙌🏾 You can find a similarly affordable pair here.

 So, I painted two coats of my favorite gold spray paint on both my previously silver curtain rod and rubbed bronze finials.
-If I wasn’t in such a rush, I would have done two coats of my favorite clear spray paint for more durability against scratches from siding the curtain rings.
-I’ll do that some other day.
+Then, paint two coats of my favorite clear spray paint for more durability against scratches from siding the curtain rings.

 In the end, I love how my painted curtain finials came out!
 The gold paint really transitioned the finials from a traditional style to boho chic.
 Now, the curtain rod with its updated finials look like it belongs in the guest bedroom’s decor.